-The house was built by Dr. Amar Pierce and Barbara Paul Pierce (Sati) in 1990, on property Sati had inherited from her mother.
+The house was built by Dr. Amar Pierce and Barbara Paul Pierce (Sati) in 1990.
 They called it Shakti Institute and held small retreats there related to health and spirituality.
-There were programs on Yoga, Tai Chi, and Nutrition, discourses by spiritual teachers, and classes by John Dobson on Astronomy and Vedanta.
+There were programs on Yoga, T’ai Chi, and Nutrition, discourses by spiritual teachers, and classes by John Dobson on Astronomy and Vedanta.

 Dr. Amar Pierce died in 2005, and Sati donated the property to the Vedanta Society in March of 2006.

 Monthly day-retreats are a regular offering at the Retreat.
 Watch our newsletter for details.